The CDK Optical Design

 Having an aberration free telescope design means nothing if the optics cannot be aligned properly.
 Many Ritchey owners never get to take full advantage of their instrument’s performance because the Ritchey is very difficult to collimate.
 Aligning the hyperbolic secondary mirror’s optical axis to the optical axis of the primary mirror is critical in the Ritchey design, and the tolerances are unforgiving.
 The secondary mirror of the CDK design is spherical.
 It has no optical axis and so the centering tolerance of the CDK secondary mirror is comparatively huge.
 With the help of some very simple tools, the CDK user will be able to set the secondary spacing, collimate the optics and begin enjoying the full performance potential the instrument has to offer within a few minutes.

 The drastic difference in performance between the CDK and the RC is apparent.
 The biggest component that degrades the off-axis performance of the RC is the defocus due to field curvature.
-In many diagrams shown by RC manufacturers, the diagrams look better than this because they are showing a curved field.
+In many diagrams shown by RC manufacturers, the diagrams look better than this because they are showing a curved focal plane.
 This is fine for visual use because the eye can compensate for some amount of curvature of field.
 But CCD arrays are flat and so in order to evaluate the performance a spot diagrams and/or diffraction simulations requires a flat field as shown.

 Optical Testing and Manufacturing